lodhagaurav01/The-Spark-Foundation-Task-1/README.md

-# The-Spark-Foundation-Internship-Task-1
+# THE SPARKS FOUNDATION

-Data Science & Business Analytics Internship <br>
+# Data Science And Business Analytics Tasks

-Task-1: Prediction using Supervised ML<br>
+#### By:- Gaurav Lodha

-This is a simple linear regression task,we will predict the percentage of an student based on the no. of study hours.<br>
+### TASK 1 -Linear Regresssion Supervised Machine Learnning

-Author :Gaurav Lodha
+**Question:-To Predict the percentage of marks of the students based on the number of hours they studied**